HOME

 On Location.
 Manchester Central Station/ G-Mex Exibition and Conference Centre

 The old Manchester Central Station train hall was used as the location for the character played by actor Joby Blanchard to try and make his escape.
 After the station was closed in the 1970s the stations huge train hall stood empty and derelict for several years.
-In the 1980s it was extensively modernised and became Manchesters premier exibition, conference and concert venue. ( Courtesy of ukonscreen.com)
+In the 1980s it was extensively modernised and became Manchesters premier exibition, conference and concert venue, G-Mex. ( Courtesy of ukonscreen.com)

 On Location.
 Lovetts Garage